4.6. Refractive Indices

 Common Index Models

-Generally, all coefficients must be given in powers of µm, while the same is true for the wavelength input.
+Generally, all coefficients must be expressed in powers of µm, which is also true for the wavelength input values.

 Name